kristerw/smtgcc/README.md

 It is good practice to check with `-fdump-tree-ssa` that the IR used by the tool looks as expected.

 ### Limitations
 smtgcc-check-refine has the same limitations as smtgcc-tv.

 # Environment variables
- * `SMTGCC_VERBOSE` — Print debug information while running.
-Valid value 0-3, higher value prints more information (Default: 0)
+ * `SMTGCC_VERBOSE` — Prints debug information.
+Valid values are 0-3.
+Higher values print more information.
+(Default: 0)
- * `SMTGCC_TIMEOUT` — SMT solver timeout (Default: 120000)
+ * `SMTGCC_TIMEOUT` — Sets the SMT solver timeout in milliseconds.
+(Default: 120000)
- * `SMTGCC_MEMORY_LIMIT` — SMT solver memory use limit in megabytes (Default: 5120)
+ * `SMTGCC_MEMORY_LIMIT` — Sets the SMT solver memory limit in megabytes.
+(Default: 5120)
- * `SMTGCC_CACHE` — Set to "redis" to use a Redis database to cache SMT queries.
+ * `SMTGCC_CACHE` — Set to "redis" to use a Redis database for caching SMT queries.
  * `SMTGCC_ASM` — Set to the file name of the assembly to override the default when using smtgcc-tv-backend.
+ * `SMTGCC_SMT_SOLVER` — Selects which SMT solver to use.
+Valid values are "Z3" or "cvc5".
+(Default: Z3)